Kentucky Vietnam Veterans Memorial: Design concept

 The memorial was conceived to be a place of quiet meditation to contemplate the nature of the Vietnam War and also to be a place of ceremony to honor those lost in this conflict.
 The hours of the sundial represent the years of the war, thus each sector between the walkways includes one year of Kentucky losses.
-The length of the shadow of the gnomon varies with the date of the year, with the longest shadows at the Winter Solstice on December 21 and the shortest on June 21, the Summer Solstice.
+The length of the shadow of the gnomon varies with the date of the year, with the longest shadows at the winter solstice on December 21 and the shortest on June 21, the summer solstice.
 Each name on the plaza is placed on the sunline for the date of death between these extremes, The exact time of this anniversary is unique for each name, but does not vary from year to year.

 The arrangement of names was intended to show the pattern of Kentucky casualties for the Vietnam War.
 The first two deaths occurred in 1962 and the last person was killed in 1975.
-The year of heaviest losses was 1968, which falls between Noon and 1:00 PM, Eastern Standard Time.
-The names of those missing in action or prisoners of war are located in front of the gnomon, where the shadow never falls.
+The year of heaviest losses was 1968, which falls between Noon and 1:00 PM EST. The names of those missing in action or prisoners of war are located in front of the gnomon, where the shadow never falls.

 Veterans Day ceremonies are commemorated by an inscription located on the Plaza where the shadow falls on November 11 at 11:11 AM, the date and time which marked the Armistice in 1918 which ended the first World War.

-The Meditation Area looking down on the plaza provides a distant view of the state capitol, framed by the gnomon and the flags of America, POW☆MIA and Kentucky.
+The Meditation Area looking down on the plaza provides a distant view of the state capitol, framed by the gnomon and the American flag, the POW/MIA flag, and the Kentucky state flag.

 The circle of stones around the base of the gnomon are inscribed with the verse from Ecclesiastes 3:1–8:

 Memorial data

-The curved lines on the plaza mark the location of the Summer and Winter Solstice and show the path of the shortest and longest shadows of the year.
-The straight East/West line locates the path of the Spring and Fall Equinox.
+The curved lines on the plaza mark the location of the summer and winter solstices and show the path of the shortest and longest shadows of the year.
+The straight east–west line locates the path of the Spring and Fall Equinox.
 The times inscribed on the stone outer circle represent natural or "Sun" time.
 The walkways are located at the mean position of Eastern Standard Time.
 The inner circle is marked with words from Ecclesiastes which reflect upon the nature of time and the seasons.